Sergio Martínez (boxer)

 Sergio Gabriel Martínez (born 21 February 1975) is an Argentine professional boxer.
 He has held world championships in two weight classes, including the WBC super welterweight title from 2009 to 2010; and the unified WBC, WBO, Ring magazine and lineal middleweight titles between 2010 and 2014.
 With six successful defenses of The Ring and lineal middleweight titles, Martínez's 50-month reign as champion ranks as one of the longest in the history of that weight class.

 In 2020 he was granted the Platinum Konex Award as the best boxer of the last decade in Argentina.
-Between 2010 and 2014, Martínez was generally ranked as the world's third best active boxer, pound for pound, behind Floyd Mayweather Jr. and Manny Pacquiao, as voted by most sporting news and boxing publications, however in May 2011 he reached a career high ranking as No. 2 pund for pund boxer by Yahoo!
+Between 2010 and 2014, Martínez was generally ranked as the world's third best active boxer, pound for pound, behind Floyd Mayweather Jr. and Manny Pacquiao, as voted by most sporting news and boxing publications, however in May 2011 he reached a career high ranking as No. 2 pound for pound boxer by Yahoo!
 Sports and The Ring.
 In 2010 he received Fighter of the Year awards by both The Ring and the Boxing Writers Association of America, as well as The Rings Knockout of the Year for his rematch victory against Paul Williams.
 The WBC named him their Boxer of the Year in 2010 and 2012.
-A southpaw, Martínez was known as a fast and athletic fighter and his style has been described as "crowd-pleasing", partly because of his tendency to fight with his hands down when out of his opponents' range.
+A southpaw renowned for his work ethic, Martínez was known as a fast and athletic fighter and his style has been described as "crowd-pleasing", partly because of his tendency to fight with his hands down when out of his opponents' range.

 Outside the ring, Martínez has been an active spokesperson in the fight against bullying and domestic violence against women.
 He is the author of a book, Corazón de Rey ("Heart of a King"), and is said to be working on a second book.

 Early life

 Sergio Martínez was born on 21 February 1975 in Avellaneda to parents Hugo Alberto Martínez and Susana Griselda.
 Shortly afterwards the family relocated to the nearby city of Quilmes, which is also in the Buenos Aires Province.
 His father worked as a construction worker and metal worker, a trade which Sergio Martínez joined along with his two brothers, Sebastian and Hugo Jr. Martínez was bullied as a child in his "dirt-poor rural village."
-Before boxing, Martínez was a keen cyclist and football player and it was not until 1995 that he decided he would become a boxer.
+Before boxing, Martínez was a competitive cyclist and football player and it was not until 1995 that he decided he would become a boxer.
 After being trained by his uncle, Ruben Paniagua, Martínez began boxing as an amateur and compiled a record of 39–2 (39 wins to 2 losses), the losses came by way of majority decision and knockout.
 His boxing career suffered a major setback in August 1996 when he broke his left hand, forcing him out of the sport for a year.
 Although he considered competing for Argentina at the 2000 Olympics, he decided that he was too old to wait the two and a half years and chose to turn professional in December 1997.